 With regard to the taxation of shareholders, and more specifically for the French tax resident, several rates are considered depending on the case:

-For capital gains on the sale of shares that are subject to income tax, the progressive scale of the income tax applies and those subject to income tax the long-term capital gains (PVLT) regime may apply if the conditions are met (qualification of equity securities and holding period).
-In this case a specific rate of 19 per cent is applied.
+- for capital gains on the sale of shares that are subject to income tax, the progressive scale of the income tax applies and those subject to income tax the long-term capital gains (PVLT) regime may apply if the conditions are met (qualification of equity securities and holding period).
+In this case a specific rate of 19 per cent is applied; and

 vi Cross-border complications and solutions